 - Exercises: 30 hours

 Learning and teaching methods:

-lectures, where the contents of the syllabus will be presented and explained; the second part will include hands-on exercises, where the students will use the concepts from the lectures in practical problems and programs; individual work where the students will be solving homeworks throughout the course and at the end write a seminar work in the form of a longer program.
+teaching will consist of three parts. the first part will be the lectures, where the contents of the syllabus will be presented and explained. the second part will include hands-on exercises, where the students will use the concepts from the lectures in practical problems and programs. the third part will consist of individual work where the students will be solving homeworks throughout the course and at the end write a seminar work in the form of a longer program.